-The Company was a party to three agreements, collectively termed the "Commercial Agreements", with Ascentage Pharma: (a) a compound library and option agreement executed in February 2016 granting the Company the right to identify and take licenses to research, develop, and seek and obtain marketing approval for library compounds for the treatment of indications outside of oncology (the "Library Agreement"), which expired in February 2020, (b) a license agreement executed in February 2016 granting the Company rights to an Ascentage Pharma compound known as APG1252 (the "APG1252 License Agreement"), and (c) a second license agreement executed in January 2019 granting the Company rights to UBX0601, the active parent molecule of our lead drug candidate UBX1325 (the "Original Bcl Agreement").
+The Company was a party to three agreements, collectively termed the "Commercial Agreements", with Ascentage Pharma: (a) a compound library and option agreement executed in February 2016 granting the Company the right to identify and take licenses to research, develop, and seek and obtain marketing approval for library compounds for the treatment of indications outside of oncology (the "Library Agreement"), which expired in February 2022, (b) a license agreement executed in February 2016 granting the Company rights to an Ascentage Pharma compound known as APG1252 (the "APG1252 License Agreement"), and (c) a second license agreement executed in January 2019 granting the Company rights to UBX0601, the active parent molecule of our lead drug candidate UBX1325 (the

+"Original Bcl Agreement").
 On July 30, 2020, the Company notified Ascentage Pharma of its termination of the APG1252 License Agreement due to the Company's decision to prioritize the progression of UBX1325.

-The Commercial Agreements referenced above include cash payments of up to \$70.3 million as well as the equity payments of up to an aggregate of (a) 933,337 shares of common stock in the event there is only one licensed product, and (b) 1,333,338 shares of common stock in the event there are two or more licensed products, in each case to be issued based on the Company's achievement of certain preclinical and clinical development and sales milestone events.
+The Commercial Agreements referenced above include cash payments of up to \$70.3 million as well as the equity payments of up to an aggregate of (a) 93,333 shares of common stock in the event there is only one licensed product, and (b) 133,333 shares of common stock in the event there are two or more licensed products, in each case to be issued based on the Company's achievement of certain preclinical and clinical development and sales milestone events.
 The Company is required to make 80% of all equity payments to Ascentage Pharma and the remaining 20% to an academic institution from whom Ascentage Pharma had previously licensed the technology.
-The milestones include the advancement of additional compounds into Investigational New Drug application ("IND") enabling studies, the filing of an IND, the commencement of clinical studies, Food and Drug Administration ("FDA") and/or European Medicines Agency approval, and a net sales threshold.
-The Original Bcl License Agreement also includes tiered royalties in the low-single digits based on sales of licensed products.
+The milestones include the advancement of additional compounds into Investigational New Drug application ("IND") enabling studies, the filing of an IND, the commencement of clinical studies, Food and Drug Administration ("FDA") and/or European Medicines Agreement also includes tiered royalties in the low-single digits based on sales of licensed products.

-As of June 30, 2022, pursuant to these agreements, the Company had issued 1,269,755 shares of common stock to Ascentage Pharma and 291,944 shares of common stock to the academic institution from whom Ascentage Pharma had previously licensed the technology.
+As of September 30, 2022, pursuant to these agreements, the Company had issued 126,975 shares of common stock to Ascentage Pharma and 29,194 shares of common stock to the academic institution from whom Ascentage Pharma had previously licensed the technology.
 In May 2021, the Company initiated a Phase 2 proof-of-concept study of UBX1325 in patients with diabetic macular edema.
 As a result of the first patient dosed in the Phase 2 proof-of-concept UBX1325 study in June 2021, the Company triggered a milestone payment of \$2.0 million for Ascentage Pharma, which the Company elected to settle in shares of the Company's common stock.
-At the instruction of Ascentage Pharma, the Company issued 294,775 shares of its common stock to Ascentage Pharma as of August 2021 with a fair market value of \$1.1 million net of withholding taxes, and 105,277 shares of its common stock to the academic institution with a fair market value of \$0.4 million at settlement date.
+At the instruction of Ascentage Pharma, the Company issued 29,477 shares of its common stock to Ascentage Pharma as of August 2021 with a fair market value of \$1.1 million net of withholding taxes, and 10,527 shares of its common stock to the academic institution with a fair market value of \$0.4 million at settlement date.
 The milestone payment was recognized as research and development expense in the statement of operations and comprehensive loss during the year ended December 31, 2021.
-The Company had previously issued 361,664 shares of its common stock with a value of \$2.3 million to Ascentage Pharma as of December 31, 2020.
+The Company had previously issued 36,166 shares of its common stock with a value of \$2.3 million to Ascentage Pharma as of December 31, 2020.